BlankSHC/ISSP/README.md

 ### Training and evaluating

-See below examples on how to train ISSP on a single task (e.g. antmaze-large-diverse-v2).
+See below examples on how to train and evaluate ISSP on a single task (e.g. antmaze-large-diverse-v2).

 ```python
 python main.py --env antmaze-large-diverse-v2